astronomer/docs/astro/environment-variables.md

 ## Overview

-You can use environment variables to set Airflow configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) and custom values for your Airflow Deployments.
+You can use environment variables to set Airflow configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) and custom values for your Deployments.

 For instance, you can set environment variables to: